 R U OK DAY is a reminder that, as complex as mental illness is, sometimes the simplest of words and actions can have the biggest impact.
 Asking a question might seem like a small step, but it could be the one that saves a life.

-This year, R U OK Day is Thursday, September 13.
-Visit the website to find out more or drop into your local Virgin Active club for a conversation, or to get your bod moving for your mental health.
-You can do it all in our friendly environment on Thursday 13 September for free.
+R U OK Day takes place every September.
+Visit our website to find out more or drop into your local Virgin Active club for a conversation, or to get your bod moving for your mental health.